zeobviouslyfakeacc/HungerRevamped/README.md

 **Stored calories**, on the other hand, represent the player's body fat and thus change rather slowly.
 In total, one can store up to 20 000 calories in body fat, which is about a week's worth of energy.
-Staying well-nourished by keeping the hunger bar full for some time will slowly accumulate stored calories.
+Staying well-nourished by keeping the hunger bar full (indicated by a small, green plus sign) for some time will slowly accumulate stored calories.
-If you're starving, on the other hand, the stored calories are slowly drained into the hunger bar.
+If you're hungry (indicated by a red minus sign), on the other hand, the stored calories are slowly drained into the hunger bar.

 That means that if you have lots and lots of stored calories, your hunger bar won't empty all the way, shielding you from most starvation damage.
 If you have very few stored calories,